Zimbabwe's elites struggle to broker post-Mugabe deal

 Former finance minister Tindai Biti says he has known Mugabe long enough to know he "won't go down without a fight.
 It's only over when it's over."

-But should Mugabe go quietly and announce his resignation from office, the man believed to be in poll position to succeed him is Emmerson Mnangagwa, the former vice president whose firing by Mugabe stirred up this latest seismic political shift.
+But should Mugabe go quietly and announce his resignation from office, the man believed to be in pole position to succeed him is Emmerson Mnangagwa, the former vice president whose firing by Mugabe stirred up this latest seismic political shift.

 Before his abrupt dismissal last week, Mnangagwa chaired the government's Joint Operation Command, an umbrella organization that governs all of the state security apparatus: the intelligence services, army, air force and police.
 It is doubtful the ZDF's move to put the aging Mugabe under house arrest was done without Mnangagwa's knowledge.